SebastianRValdivia/WritingTheTabulaRasa/docs/SoftwareCodeDocumentation/UserStories/index.md

 - User inputs title and some cheat
 - User saves cheat sheet

+### Add activity

+- User goes to activity page
+- User click on new activity button
+- User fills the activities exercises
+- User saves the activity

 ### Complete task

 - User opens user menu and click on tasks
 - User click on the check mark to complete task

+### Do activity

+- User click on the activity he wants to do
+- User answers the quizzes questions
+- User click finish
+- User sees result and time expend

 ### Delete note